jpype-project/jpype/doc/userguide.rst

 display this dataset.

-So poking around on the internet you find that Python has exactly the visualization that you need for the problem, but sad face it only runs in CPython.
-So you just need to get it into Python extract the data structures and send it to the plotting routine.
+So poking around on the internet you find that Python has exactly the visualization that you need for the problem, but it only runs in CPython.
+So in order to visualize the structure, you need to get it into Python, extract the data structures and, send it to the plotting routine.

-So install conda, follow the install instructions to connect to conda-forge, pull JPype1, and launch the first Python interact environment that appear to produce a plot.
+You install conda, follow the install instructions to connect to conda-forge, pull JPype1, and launch the first Python interactive environment that appear to produce a plot.

-You get the shell open and paste in the boiler plate start commands, and load in your serialized object.
+You get the shell open and paste in the boilerplate start commands, and load in your serialized object.

 .. code-block:: python